rpeszek/my-blogs/posts/2023-05-01-FP-quality-errors-p0.md

 "Composer needs a genre"
 ```

-(or whatever error `FromJSON` for `Composer` returns if it is given unexpected JSON object).
+(or whatever error `FromJSON` for `Composer` returns if it is given an unexpected JSON object).

-We see a couple of problems: the message is misleading and it lacks context (there is nothing in this message to indicate that it came from JSON parser for `Favorite`).
+We see a couple of problems: the message is misleading and it lacks context (there is nothing in this message to indicate that it came from the JSON parser for `Favorite`).
 I will focus on it being misleading because, believe me, this coding pattern can produce very confusing errors in real life.
 Code like this is something I am slowly working to fix in projects I contribute to.
 Fixing such code is often not easy.

 _side_note_start
-The scenario I described in this example is what I call

-> &emsp; _Unexpected input test_

-Such tests tend to simulate error message response to a programming bug[^foot].
-Some readers will argue that such tests are an overkill.
-However, This should be a case by case decision, e.g. these tests can be very relevant when programmers are the users (implementing a programming language, a framework, a coding platform, etc) or when such bugs happen frequently.
-_side_note_end

-[^foot]:  At least, in my experience,  parser errors (aeson or (mega)parsec) are typically development time issues.
-But, I have witnessed a high troubleshooting cost of these errors, often absorbed by a different (not Haskell) programming team.

-_side_note_start
 Common solution to the above parsing issue is to add a tag to JSON data to disambiguate the data constructor.
 In fact, this is what happens if you use default generic JSON instances.
-You no longer need to use `<|>` if you know
+You no longer use `<|>` if you know
 which constructor is being parsed.
 However, fixing such code gets more tricky if you have to consider backward compatibility, or when parsing into an extensibly defined (e.g. using something like _vinyl_) coproduct type (basically when adding tags to JSON representation is harder).
-In worst cases returning error messages from all alternatives may need to be considered (not a user frienly option but better then lying).
+In worst cases returning error messages from all alternatives may need to be considered (not a user frienly option but better than lying).

 **Exercise:** Try to implement JSON boilerplate for [_add_blank_target Data.Functor.Sum](https://hackage.haskell.org/package/base-4.18.0.0/docs/Data-Functor-Sum.html) that would be friendly for non-Haskellers and provide clear error messages ("InL" and "InR" tags would not be very friendly).
 (I do not have a good solution.)

+Adding tags to JSON representation of constituent types can also be considered[^ts].
 _side_note_end

+[^ts]: E.g. in structurally typed environments there are no data constructors.
+Adding a type disambiguating property to all objects in the union types is a programming pattern in TypeScript.

 _side_note_start
-Side note: The alternative game is somewhat different when using Parsec or Megaparsec (related to backtracking and input consumption).
+The alternative game is somewhat different when using Parsec or Megaparsec (the differences are related to backtracking and input consumption).
-Interestingly,  the `a <|> b` phenomenology we discussed is very similar to Parsec's `try a <|> b`.
+Interestingly,  the `a <|> b` phenomenology we are discussing is very similar to Parsec's `try a <|> b`.
 This post does a great job explaining the complexity:
 [_add_blank_target Parsec: “try a <|> b” considered harmful](http://blog.ezyang.com/2014/05/parsec-try-a-or-b-considered-harmful/).
 Fixing `try a <|> b` anti-pattern can be not trivial.
-I have a large amount of work ahead of me fixing this particular
-issue, and I am not looking forward to it.
 _side_note_end

 _side_note_start
 Side note:  Another danger of the described approach: consider constituent (`Pet`, `Composer`) type JSON specs that do not tag type information and have partially overlapping data definitions (e.g. think about not overlapping fields being null).
 _side_note_end

+_side_note_start
+Side Note: The scenario I described in this example is what I call:  _Unexpected input test_.
+Such tests can pin-point problems with error message response to a programming bug.
+Some readers will argue that improving error messages caused by development time issues is an overkill.
+However, this should be a case by case decision, e.g. such effort can be very relevant when programmers are the users (implementing a programming language, a framework, a coding platform, etc) or when bugs are observed frequently.
+_side_note_end

-Are developers aware of this issue?
+Are developers aware of this `<|>` issue?
 Probably some are and some are not.
 Code like this is probably written because JSON parser errors are unlikely to be viewed by the end user, _aeson_ makes code like this easy to implement, the code looks elegant, and error messages are the last thing on people's minds.

 Which leads to another question:
 Q: How would we guard against code like this?
 A common practice for avoiding program issues is writing tests.
-How do I write a non-brittle test that checks quality of _aeson_ error messages?
+How do I write a non-brittle test that checks the quality of _aeson_ error messages?
 Do I write message parsers?

+Let’s forget about `<|>` for a moment and try to formalize what a parser error message is:  Consider the input document specification as a collection of sets of detailed specs _S<sub>T</sub>_, one for each parsed type _T_ (e.g. “Composer has a not-nullable ‘genre’  field of type Genere” is an element of _S<sub>Composer</sub>_) .
+An error message pin-points an[^one] element in one of these sets marking it as failed (e.g. “Composer needs a genre”).

+To return a user-friendly error message, the parser needs to choose _S<sub>T</sub>_ wisely by matching the data the user is working on.
+Parser needs to have access to enough information about this context to compute which _S<sub>T</sub>_ to use (data constructor tags is an example of how such context is provided to the parser).
+Thus, _thinking about user friendly error messages needs to be a part of software design and input specification_.
+Selecting an error message that will be meaningful to the user is not just an implementation detail.

+[^one]: this assumes, for simplicity, that we are listing only one (e.g. first encountered) violation of the spec.

 The point I have been trying to make is that using `Alternative` / `MonadPlus` in computations where error information is important (like parsing) can be very tricky.
 It requires thinking about and testing error outputs, not something developers typically do.

 >  &emsp;  _Hmm, I think Snuffy's genre would be hard rock.
 But what if the dog's name is Beethoven?_

-## Example 4.
-Specific errors
+## Overloaded errors

 This section will be more subtle. _Programs sometimes need to be selective about which error condition is handled_.

-E.g. consider writing a program that checks if local config file _".my.yaml"_ exists and if not, uses _"~/.my.yaml"_, returns error if there is an issue with any of the files.
+We will try to write a program that checks if the local config file _".my.yaml"_ exists and if not, uses _"~/.my.yaml"_, and returns an error if there is an issue with any of the files.

 _side_note_start
 Side note: Making issues "loud" helps in troubleshooting.
-Returning an error if there is a problem with the local file instead of alternating to a backup file is one way to be loud about configuration problem.
+Returning an error if there is a problem with the local file instead of alternating to a backup file is one way to be loud about configuration problems.
 _side_note_end

-Let's try to do that using `MonadPlus` instance of `IO`.
+We will use `MonadPlus` instance of `IO`.
 Here is standard library [_add_blank_target implementation](https://hackage.haskell.org/package/base-4.18.0.0/docs/src/GHC.IO.html#mplusIO) of `mplus` or `<|>` for the `IO` Monad:

 ```Haskell